Methodist Episcopal Church, South: Education

 Methodist education had suffered during the Civil War, as most academies were closed.
 Some recovered in the late 19th century, but demand decreased as public education had been established for the first time by Reconstruction-era legislatures across the South.
 It was generally a segregated system, and racial segregation was established by law for public facilities under Jim Crow rules conditions in the late 19th century, after white Democrats regained control of state legislatures in the late 1870s.

-In 1892 the Methodists had a total of 179 schools and colleges, all for white students.
-They had 892 teachers and 16,600 students, resulting in a high student/teacher ratio.
-The church in 1881 opened Holding Institute, which operated as a boarding school for nearly a century in Laredo, Texas.
-It instructed numerous students from Mexico during its years of operation.

 The colleges were in scarcely better condition, though philanthropy of the late 19th and early 20th centuries dramatically changed their development.
 Most were primarily high-school level academies offering a few collegiate courses.
 The dramatic exception was Vanderbilt University, at Nashville, with a million-dollar campus and an endowment of $900,000, thanks to the Vanderbilt family.
 Much smaller and poorer were Randolph-Macon College in Virginia, with its two affiliated fitting-schools and Randolph-Macon Woman's College; Emory College, in Atlanta (as the infusion of Candler family money was far in the future); Emory & Henry, in Southwest Virginia; Wofford, with its two fitting-schools, in South Carolina; Trinity, in North Carolina—soon to be endowed by the Duke family and change its name; Central, in Missouri; Southern, in Alabama; Southwestern, in Texas; Wesleyan, in Kentucky; Millsaps, in Mississippi; Centenary, in Louisiana; Hendrix, in Arkansas; and Pacific, in California.

 The growing need for a theology school west of the Mississippi River was not addressed until the founding of Southern Methodist University in Texas in 1911.
 The denomination also supported several women's colleges, although they were more like finishing schools or academies until the twentieth century.
 At that time, they were developed to meet the standards of new accrediting agencies, such as the Southern Association of Colleges and Schools.
 The oldest Methodist woman's college is Wesleyan College in Macon, Georgia; other Methodist colleges that were formerly women's institutions are Lagrange College and Andrew College in Georgia, Columbia College in South Carolina, and Greensboro College in North Carolina.